Cherry Valley Elementary Handbook

 Should your child wish to go home with a friend or anywhere else other than the normal after-school destination, written permission from a parent or guardian must be communicated to the school (teacher AND office) in the morning.
 The office staff will write Bus passes, Parent Pick-Up passes and Walking or School Activity passes for students when notified by the parent.
 School phones are not always available to make last minute play plans.
 If plans should change during the school day, please notify the main office before 2:00 pm.
 By either phone call or email to firstname.lastname@example.org .
 Change of dismissals plans called in after 3:00 pm are not guaranteed to be delivered to the student unless it is an emergency.

 Unless students are involved in a supervised after-school activity, students must leave campus at the end of the school day (3:45 pm or 2:15 pm on Fridays.)
-In order to not interrupt instruction at the end of the day, parents are asked to wait outside the building to meet their children at dismissal.
+In order to not interrupt instruction at the end of the day, parents are asked to wait outside the building up on the field at the gym end. to meet their children at dismissal.
 If you are using the designated pick up area, please remain in your car at all times, pull forward in order to keep the traffic flow moving, and following instructions of staff members.
 In order to help ease student pick up congestion, you may consider either arriving to school five minutes after dismissal when the parking lot is typically cleared out or parking your car on a side street and meeting your child by foot.
 Staff will remain outside with students for 10 minutes.
 In order to ensure student safety, any student picked up after 3:55 p.m. will need to be picked up in the main office and signed out by a parent /guardian.
 Frequent late pick ups may result in the need for a plan to be made between the principal and family in order to rectify the situation.

 Students will be walked in grade level groups to the appropriate dismissal area after school.
 The bus loading area is located in front of the building, the car drop off/pick up is located on the east side of the building, and parents who are picking up children by foot can meet them in the front of the building.